19 May JOY IN PRACTICE

 Improving clinical productivity is an urgent priority for all healthcare organizations.
 Whipping providers to see more patients is counter productive, but when you eliminate hassles, obstacles to clinic workflow, and minimize EHR admin work, they will happily spend more time on direct patient care.

 SigmaMed’s “Joy in Practice” Transformation was designed to rapidly improve clinical productivity within the framework of a report by the Annals of Family Practice Medicine on high functioning primary care practices entitled, “In Search of Joy in Practice”.
-Your revenues will increase, provider, patient and staff satisfaction will improve, and work might even become more enjoyable for everyone.

 Our improvement teams are made up of clinic staff from all functions.
 In the process of addressing their daily hassles and frustrations, and those of the providers, the atmosphere in the clinic, workflow, operations, and satisfaction all improve.
 In the extra time created by a more predictable, less error-prone operation, work can be more effectively allocated to facilitate improved provider workflow.
 Time spent fixing mistakes and dropped balls may be redirected to providing services that patients need and care about.